SAVE THE DATE! Special Event at Roosevelt House!

 After President Roosevelt’s death in 1945, President Harry S. Truman appointed Eleanor a delegate to the United Nations.
 She served as Chair of the Commission on Human Rights from 1946–1951 and played an extraordinary leadership role in the drafting and adoption of the Universal Declaration of Human Rights in 1948.
 President Harry S. Truman called her the "First Lady of the World" in tribute to her human rights achievements.

 October 11, when the event will be held, marks the birthday of Eleanor Roosevelt, who was born in New York City in 1884.
 The event will include an exhibit celebrating Eleanor Roosevelt, a program on the human rights work of the United Nations today and a reception in the Four Freedoms Room.
 Roosevelt House is located at 47-49 East 65th Street, between Madison and Park Avenues.
 Limited space is available for this event.
-Sign up as soon as registration for the event is announced!
+Tickets are now available!
 The cost is a $35 donation per person.